Pope Says He'll Slow Down or Retire: 'You Can Change a Pope'

-ABOARD THE PAPAL PLANE (AP) — Pope Francis acknowledged Saturday that he can no longer travel like he used to because of his strained knee ligaments, saying his weeklong Canadian pilgrimage was “a bit of a test” that showed he needs to slow down and one day possibly retire.
+Pope Francis acknowledged Saturday that he can no longer travel like he used to because of his strained knee ligaments, saying his weeklong Canadian pilgrimage was "a bit of a test" that showed he needs to slow down and one day, possibly retire.

 "It's not strange.
 It's not a catastrophe.
 You can change the pope," he said while sitting in an airplane wheelchair during a 45-minute news conference.